Species Accumulation Curves

 Matrix of accumulated weights corresponding to the columns of the

-matrix when model was fitted with argumentw
+permmatrix when model was fitted with argumentw.- fitted, residuals, coefficients

 Only in

-these are matrices with a column for each random accumulation.- models
+fitspecacum: fitted values, residuals and nonlinear model coefficients.
+Formethod = "random"these are matrices with a column for each random accumulation.- models

 Only in

-models (see Examples on accessing these models).
+fitspecaccum: list of fittednlsmodels (see Examples on accessing these models).

 References